kardenwort/.github/profile/README.md

 Our process deliberately separates the act of reading from the act of vocabulary acquisition.
 When you read, you can fully immerse yourself in the material without constantly stopping to look up words and create flashcards.
 Later, in a dedicated session, you can efficiently work through the pre-processed, context-rich vocabulary list.
 This division of labor makes both activities more focused and effective.

 ### Freedom from "Readers": Working with Original Media
-Many language learning apps are e-readers that work well for novels but fail with complex, non-linear content.
+Many language learning apps, unlike many dedicated reading applications (such as LWT, Lute, VocabSieve, LinguaCafe, alexandria-reader, LingQ, Readlang, LanguageCrush, lemmatize, Smart Book - KursX, KOReader, and others), are e-readers that work well for novels but fail with complex, non-linear content.
 Technical books, academic papers, and articles are filled with essential diagrams, code snippets, formulas, and footnotes.
 E-readers strip this context away.

 Kardenwort acts as a **companion** to your original source material, not a replacement.
 You can read from a physical book, a PDF, or any other source.
 Our tool decouples the vocabulary work from the medium, allowing you to preserve the full, rich context of the original.
 The ZID ensures you can always trace your vocabulary back to the source text.

+### Quality You Control: The Trainable System
+The accuracy of NLP analysis is a compromise.
+Kardenwort bridges this gap by giving you direct control.
+Through a simple rules file (`lemma_override.tsv`), you can "train" the system by providing corrections for your specific texts.
+Once a rule is added, it is saved forever and automatically reapplied in the future.
+This allows you to achieve perfect processing for your materials without repeating work.

 ### Why Anki is the Right Tool
-While other platforms like Quizlet exist, Anki is superior for serious learners for several key reasons:
+While other platforms exist, Anki is superior for serious learners for several key reasons:
 *   **Full Control & Customization:** You control every aspect of your cards and study algorithm.
 *   **Offline First:** Your data is yours.
 It lives on your machine, accessible anytime, anywhere.
-*   **Open Ecosystem:** A massive library of community-created add-ons allows you to tailor your workflow.
+*   **Open Ecosystem:** A massive community provides add-ons to tailor your workflow.
 *   **Overcoming Complexity:** Anki's initial learning curve can be steep.
 Our pre-configured `20250913123501-kardenwort-anki-templates` project eliminates this barrier, providing a powerful, ready-to-use template out of the box.

 Decks themselves are cheap to create and ultimately disposable.
-Like a trainer at a gym, they are tools to build strength.
+Like equipment at a gym, they are tools to build strength.
 The knowledge should end up in your head, not locked in a proprietary system.

 ### Offline First: Your Data, Your Rules
 Kardenwort is completely independent of the internet and resource-hungry AI models.